terraform-provider-openstack/terraform-provider-openstack/website/docs/r/vpnaas_ipsec_policy_v2.html.markdown

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create a VPN service.
+    A Networking client is needed to create an IPSec policy.
 If omitted, the `region` argument of the provider is used.
-Changing this creates a new service.
+Changing this creates a new policy.

 * `name` - (Optional) The name of the policy.
 Changing this updates the name of the existing policy.

 * `tenant_id` - (Optional) The owner of the policy.
-Required if admin wants to create a service for another policy.
+Required if admin wants to create a policy for another project.
 Changing this creates a new policy.

 * `description` - (Optional) The human-readable description for the policy.
     Changing this updates the description of the existing policy.